JPro-one/JPro-Documentation/README.md

 for the JPro servers at time being is [Ubuntu 16.04](http://releases.ubuntu.com/16.04/).
 Other requirements are:

- * JPro requires the Oracle-JRE.
-JPro requires javaFX, which is not always contained in OpenJDK.

  * JavaFX requires some libraries to run in an headless environment.
    Installing GTK and X11 is usually enough to run JavaFX.